 A. Paul Knight Internship Program in Conservation

 Interested in conservation and the environment?
 Love the outdoors?
 Apply to be a W&L Knight Intern in Conservation.
-The Knight Program is open to all W&L undergarduates of any major and includes housing and a stipend.
+The Knight Program is open to all W&L first-years, sophomores, and juniors in any major and includes housing and a stipend.
 Knight Interns work for 10 weeks for one of three conservation organizations in Idaho.
 Those three organizations are: The Henry's Fork Foundation (1 intern), Friends of Harriman State Park (1 intern), and The Nature Conservancy at Flat Ranch (2 interns).
+Due to the remote location of these internships, applicants must have their own private vehicles that they can take to Idaho.
 The deadline for applications every year is January 27.

 - 2020 Interns: Jack Andrade ('21L) and David Crosse ('21L)

 - 2019 Interns: Michael Robinson ('20L), Bapineedu (Bapi) Bikkani ('20L) and Benedetto Borgesano ('21L)

 - 2018 Interns: Elizabeth Nugent ('19L) and Brianna Pine ('20L)

 - 2016 Interns: Bruce "Bo" Mahr ('17L) and Jessica "Jess" Winn ('17L)

 - 2015 Interns:William "Will" Simmerson ('17L) and William "Will" Flory ('16L)

 - 2014 Interns: Alison Leary ('15L) and Jamison Shabanowitz ('15L)